mikkelkp/lbt-radiance-models/README.md

 1. multi-phase-dev contains folders that will be used for testing of multi-phase scripts.
 2. from-hb-radiance-folder consists of a mirror of the [assests folder](https://github.com/ladybug-tools/honeybee-radiance-folder/tree/master/tests/assets/project_folder) used for testing in [honeybee-radiance-folder](https://github.com/ladybug-tools/honeybee-radiance-folder)
 3. rad-tutorial-folder contains files from the Radiance matrix-based methods tutorial.
 These files will be used for initial prototyping.
+4. sample contains models with dynamic states.
+One model with a small grid and one with a large grid.
+These models will be used for testing postprocessing.